Martin Place railway station: Station configuration

-The station complex is below ground with access via stairs from Martin Place and then banks of three escalators to the concourse level.
+The station is entirely below ground.
+A concourse serving Sydney Trains services opened in 1979 is accessed via stairs from Martin Place and then banks of three escalators to the concourse level.
 Pedestrian access is via arcades constructed at the same time as the station and leading to adjacent office and retail plazas.
 The ceiling of the public concourse above the platforms is raked following the topography of the street above and the supporting concrete beams are painted red to match the feature ceramic wall tiling, also in red.

+Two new entrances were opened in 2024 to serve Sydney Metro, located on Hunter Street and Castlereigh Street.
+The Castlereigh Street entrance contains a retail plaza, and a pedestrian tunnel under Elizabeth Street towards the existing Sydney Trains concourse.

-The station consists of an island platform with two faces serving an Up and Down line.
+The station consists of four platforms.
+Platforms 1 and 2 are an island platform with two faces serving the T4 Eastern Suburbs & Illawarra Line and South Coast Line.
 The platform is accessed via two sets of three escalators.
 The station and platforms are constructed of reinforced concrete finished with pre-cast white terrazzo panels, and red glazed ceramic wall tiles.
 A turnback siding is located east of the station.
+Platforms 3 and 4 were opened in August 2024 as part of the Sydney Metro City & Southwest project as two single-faced island platforms on either side of a large concourse, serving the Northwest & Bankstown Line.
+A pedestrian tunnel links platforms 1 & 2 to the concourse between platforms 3 & 4.

 A service tunnel extends from Martin Place railway station under Sydney Hospital into The Domain.
 The tunnel carries air conditioning services from an underground room, which is located beneath two ventilation towers in The Domain, by the side of the road behind Sydney Hospital.

 Platforms and services

 Heritage listing

 As at 6 October 2015, Martin Place underground railway station is significant as a representative of the latest major railway construction undertaken in the State in the eastern suburbs railway line.
 The whole of the structure being underground is a development of the structures built in the city in the 1930s and represents the latest in technology at the time.
 Martin Place Railway Station is significant as the only underground railway station constructed in the centre of the city within the last fifty years.
 It is a good example of a Late Twentieth-Century International style structure which is highly intact with many of its original materials and finishes still in place.
 Its design by architects Fowell Mansfield Jarvis & Maclurcan Pty Ltd was awarded a public buildings merit award by the Royal Australian Institute of Architects in 1979.

 Martin Place railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

-The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

-This item is assessed as historically rare.
-This item is assessed as scientifically rare.
-This item is assessed as arch. rare.
-This item is assessed as socially rare.